Research proposals must fall within one of three inter‐related areas:

 Arctic Infrastructure in a Changing Environment

-More research is needed to understand the environmental changes taking place in the Arctic and the impacts they are having on the built environment.
-The prosperity and security of the region depends on sound infrastructure for housing, transportation, communications and energy.
-Changes to land and marine environments are placing stress on both coastal and inland communities in the Arctic.
+More research is needed to understand the environmental changes taking place in the Arctic and the impacts they are having on human and the built environment.
+The prosperity, security and health of the region depends on sound infrastructure for housing, transportation, communications, energy and emergency response systems.
+Changes to land, human and marine environments are placing stress on both coastal and inland communities in the Arctic.
 At the same time, these very same changes are generating interest in the Arctic for energy and mineral

 resources, increasing tourism, and opening up new fisheries and transportation routes.
 The global energy transition is placing greater pressures on Arctic and sub‐Arctic regions as sources of minerals and renewable energy from wind and hydro.
 Together, these trends provide new opportunities for sustainable development that have the potential to improve life for Arctic communities.